SnowyFalse/19-Abgabe03-Khair-Dietinger/README.md

 # 19-Abgabe03-Khair-Dietinger
-Creating test cases for stack usint JUnit
+Creating test cases for stack using JUnit